xd009642/xd-tts/README.md

 * Perceptual level - how a person hears it
 * Lingustic level - the functional analysis of prosody by a lingust - more descriptive of prosody

+## Tacotron2

+For Tacotron2 I've used the dynamic library feature because the downloaded libs are the wrong version for my system.
+If you download for your system from [here](https://github.com/microsoft/onnxruntime/releases/tag/v1.16.3) and set the `ORT_DYLIB_PATH` env var to the path to `libonnxruntime.so`.

 ## SpeedySpeech

 There is also support for loading a pre-trained speedy speech model where we load it via candle.
 To